PeterCamilleri/games_lessons/01/README.md

 algorithms.
 Low level code tweaking is almost never enough to fix a performance issues.

-You can mow the lawn with a flame thrower, just don't expect good long term results.
+Summary: You can mow the lawn with a flame thrower, just don't expect good long term results.

 ## Notes:
 * All trademarks are the property of their respective owners.